How does the body’s endocannabinoid system (ESC) work and affect your health and well-being?

 - muscle formation, bone growth, and remodeling

-All of these functions work to achieve balance and stability (homeostasis) of your body’s health and wellbeing.
+These functions work to achieve balance and stability (homeostasis) of your body’s health and well-being.
 If, for example, you experience pain from an injury or fever from an illness, it throws your body out of kilter.
 That’s when your ECS begins work to return your body to optimal functioning.
 Many experts think that that’s the central role of your ECS—maintaining homeostasis.

 Some researchers believe in a condition known as clinical endocannabinoid deficiency (CECD).
-They theorize that low eCBs levels, or CECD, set the stage for the development of certain diseases.
+They theorize that low eCBs levels, or CECD, set the stage for developing certain diseases.

-In a 2016 article that reviewed more than 10 years’ research on this subject, the authors suggested CECD could explain conditions such as migraine, irritable bowel syndrome, and fibromyalgia.
-Such conditions don’t have a clear cause and are often resistant to treatment.
+In a 2016 article that reviewed more than ten years’ research on this subject, the authors suggested CECD could explain conditions such as migraine, irritable bowel syndrome, and fibromyalgia.
+Such conditions don’t have an exact cause and are often resistant to treatment.
 At times they appear concurrently.

-If CECD does undermine health and wellbeing, focusing on the ECS or eCBs production could be the answer to treatment options.
+If CECD does undermine health and well-being, focusing on the ECS or eCBs production could answer treatment options.
 However, more research is required before sound conclusions can be drawn.

 Effects of CBD on the ECS

 Scientists and researchers don’t completely understand how CBD works with the ECS.
-One thing they do know: CBD doesn’t bind with CB1 and CB2 receptors the same way as THC.
+However, they know that CBD doesn’t bind with CB1 and CB2 receptors the same way as THC.

-Many believe that the ECS prevents eCBs from breaking down, which has a better effect on your wellness and health.
+Many believe that the ECS prevents eCBs from breaking down, which positively affects your wellness and health.
 Other researchers think CBD binds to an as-yet-undiscovered receptor.